-During the inspection we met with three patients, two deputy managers, and two registered nurses.
+During the inspection we met with three patients, the deputy manager, two team leaders and three registered nurses.

 Ten questionnaires were provided for distribution to patients and their representatives for completion and return to RQIA.
 Staff were invited to share their views by completing an online questionnaire.